What is our basement known as?

 It is known by all of the above.

-In the five years we have lived here we have managed to rip up the golden speckled shag carpets, paint the cement flooring, provide a loving home to some gym equipment that is actually used and dream some big plans on how to USE the space for living instead of storage.
-I even have a Pinterest board on my visions for it, but who doesn’t?
-I keep asking Conor to cuddle on the couch with me and oogle at the pins…he declines, he’s weird.
+In the first five years we have lived here we have managed to rip up the golden speckled shag carpets, paint the cement flooring, provided a loving home to some gym equipment that is actually used and dreamed up some big plans on how to USE the space for living instead of storage.

-So here we are!
-Weilding hammers, drills and brooms and for some reason I’m dressed like a woodland sprite.
+So there we were!
+Wielding hammers, drills and brooms and for some reason, I’m dressed like a woodland sprite…

-As they hammered old boards, licked wrenches and swept up with dusty cobwebs and scraps, I remembered my own childhood.
+As the kids hammered old boards, licked wrenches and swept up with dusty cobwebs and scraps, I remembered my own childhood.

 Here are five things I hope our kids learn from being part of our home renovations

 Our living space is very kid-proof but I know that real life is the best way to teach them how to spot and navigate dangers.
-This will always be a struggle for me to let them do this, BUT I did spend the entire morning being overcautious of a nail getting in my eye from prying off the boards….then at lunch I flicked balsamic vinegar in my eye while eating a salad…so maybe I’ve got to remember some perspective:
+This will always be a struggle for me to let them do this, BUT I did spend the entire morning being overcautious and protecting my eyes from any nails that might fly off while we pulled of the wall panelling….then at lunch I flicked balsamic vinegar in my eye while eating a salad…so maybe I’ve got to remember some perspective:

 boards and nails = manageable danger